PetersOtto/yellow-ygtm/README.md

 ```

 ### Cookie Consent Banner
-Put it at top of your `<body>` tag, directly after the Google Tag Manager »iframe« code.
+This code must be placed in the `/system/layouts/header.html`, preferably right below the `<body>` tag. (directly after the Google Tag Manager »iframe« code.)

 ```
 <?php
 if ($this->yellow->extension->isExisting('ygtm')) {